COM6012/ScalableML/Lab 10 - Reproducible and Reusable AI.md

 Note that the random seed is not the only factor that can affect the reproducibility of the results.
 What other factors can affect the reproducibility of the results we talked in the lecture? 💭

+#### Read the research paper and reproduce more experiments with the settings that you are interested in (Optional)

 ## 3. Build and publish your own image

 **Note**: This is an open-ended exercise.
 No solutions will be provided.

 This task challenges you to apply what you have learned by building and publishing your own container image to either Docker Hub or GitHub Container Registry (GHCR).
 If you are using our provided [source code](https://github.com/zaRizk7/abide-demo), please review the [`deploy-image.yml`](https://github.com/zaRizk7/abide-demo/blob/master/.github/workflows/deploy-image.yml) workflow file.
 Think about how you might adapt it to suit your own containerised workflow.

 ### Preparation